 4 Recliner Styles You Should Consider

-Flex-Back or Push-Back
+1. Flex-Back or Push-Back

 The Rocker recliner, aka the wall hugger recliner, is extremely popular.
 Since this model does not recline completely like the two-position, it doesn’t require as much space.
 In addition, you get a variety of angles at which to recline.
-The downside though, is they do cost slightly more than the flex-back or two-position.
-Even so, it is still among the more affordable recliners.
+Just as the name implies, this recliner can “rock” back and forth.

-The Riser recliner is powered by motors which both recline and lift.
+The riser recliner is powered by motors which both recline and lift.
 It was designed specifically for the disabled and elderly, who often have medical problems.
 They recline and lift up, allowing for relaxation and getting up with minimal difficulty.
 Therefore, they are naturally the most expensive and versatile.